lokal-profil/pywikibot-sdc/README.md

 `strategy` argument to the call using one of the [named merge strategies](#merge-strategies).

 ### Merge strategies
-There are four allowed strategies for merging the provided data with any pre-existing data.
+There are five allowed strategies for merging the provided data with any pre-existing data.
 *   `None` (default): Only upload the data if no prior data exists.
 *   `"New"`: Only upload the data if there is no prior data for any of the